 A bright interior paint scheme and enhanced lighting create a more inviting shopping experience and help define the store’s merchandise areas.
 Low-profile shelving creates an improved sightline and directional signage helps customers find the products they need.

 The remodel also brings Walmart customers an expanded electronics department featuring a wide selection of the latest consumer electronics and home entertainment.
 The new design includes a more hands-on experience for customers with interactive displays for hi-definition Blu-ray, video gaming and portable electronics.
 The interactive experience enables shoppers to test new technology including laptops, cameras, phones and GPS units before purchase.

-A redesigned department called Celebration Station has been added and will feature party supplies, greeting cards, balloons and helium tanks, cake supplies and gift wrap.
+A new department called Celebration Station has been added and will feature party supplies, greeting cards, balloons and helium tanks, cake supplies and gift wrap.